seattle-beach/copalis/README.md

 Also, should we do some sort of HTML templating?

 ## Mini app ideas:
+- Calculator
 - Tic tac toe
-- To-do app
+- To-do
-- Note-taking app
+- Note-taking
+- Pomodoro
 - Book tracker - keep a list of the books you've read, the genre, and any notes
+- Recipe book
 - A simple game, which can make use of `onkeydown`?
 - ...
 - please help!